 Want to explore Nowhere?
 We will go on a 15 mile (round-trip) hike to the Bridge to Nowhere in Los Angeles National Forest and explore the surrounding desert wilderness.
 We will go on as many side adventures as the group wants to, and will have plenty of time for swimming in the refreshingly cool river below the bridge.
+We’ll spend the night in the backcountry sleeping in tents or under the stars.
+We’ll end the trip with dinner in downtown Claremont, so you’ll get to know your new town.
 Be prepared to enjoy nature with new friends!
 Note: No prior experience is required (but it is strongly encouraged).
 Please keep in mind that this is a moderate intensity overnight backpacking trip that involves a few mandatory river crossings.
 Bring water shoes!

 Wandering Little Tokyo

 Guides: Liya Zhu ’19 and Angela Sun ’19

 Faculty/Staff: Maureen Ruiz-Sundstrom

 Secretly (or not so secretly) an anime fan?
 Infatuated with Japanese crafts, origami, or want to learn?
 We welcome everyone who enjoys some aspect of Japanese culture (or just really, really likes green tea kitkats).
 Our first day will be spent around campus, exploring the Claremont Village, playing board games and crafting in air-conditioned rooms, and marathoning Japanese animation (please send us your suggestions!).
 On the second day, we will venture into Little Tokyo, wandering around the Japanese American National Museum, diving into Kinokuniya’s large stash of books, taking a walking tour of Little Tokyo, and exploring all that it has to offer.